skillrepos/diy-gen-ai/labs.md

 **Lab 3 - Coding to LM Studio**

-**Purpose: In this lab, we'll see how to do some simple Python and Javascript code to interact with the model.**
+**Purpose: In this lab, we'll see how to do some simple Python and JavaScript code to interact with the model.**

 1. While we got output from the last step of lab 2, it wasn't very useful in that form.
 Let's setup a Python environment to do some simple coding in.
 Run the commands below to set things up.
 ```